jean-pierreBoth/kmerutils/README.md

  **qualityloader -f filename [ -p portnum] [ --wavelet]**.

 The server listens by default to port 4766, the option "--wavelet" asks for wavelet compression.

+## Installation

+Just download from crates.io.
+The qualityloader target relies on libzmq (and libsodium) which are provided by the witzmq feature.
+To get the whole compiled , use cargo build --release --features="withzmq"